The Art of Seduction: The Dandy

 A dandy is the kind of seducer who offers the kind of forbidden freedom that most people can only dream of but never hope to achieve.
 A dandy is essentially a radical who doesn't conform to tradition and often rely on insolence to attract the opposite sex.
 Dandies can be both male and female.
 A male dandy is not an aggressive male seducer but rather a sophisticated and graceful one.
 Where a male dandy dresses with an almost feminine appeal and attention to detail, a woman dandy has masculine qualities in her appearance and attire.
-Greene uses examples of Rudolph Valentino, Marlene Dietrich and Lou von Salome as prototypical examples of male and female dandies.
+Greene uses examples of Rudolph Valentino, Marlene Dietrich, Prince Rogers Nelson and Lou von Salomé as prototypical examples of male and female dandies.
 Rudolph Valentino was a male dancer and film actor who had graceful body movements, a trim body and beautiful clean cut facial features.
 He had a masculine persona but he wore jewelry and tight fitted clothes to create an aura of sophistication.
 He also played up his physicality in his movies with scenes of stripping and undressing.
 Female dandies Marlene Dietrich and Lou von Salome were both non-conformists in their attire and attitude.
 Marlene dressed up like a man while Salome was domineering and calculating.
 All these historical figures seduced large number of people due to their ability to break conventions and represent an almost forbidden freedom.

 SYMBOL: The Orchid.
 Its shape and color oddly suggest both sexes, its odor is sweet and decadent—it is a tropical flower of evil.
 Delicate and highly cultivated, it is prized for its rarity; it is unlike any other flower.